ASE-Workshop-2023/tutorial/_episodes/06-file-based-calculators.md

 ~~~
 {: .output}

-We got an energy.
-Some data was also written to the Calculator `results`.
+- As part of this process some data was also written to the Calculator `results`.

 ~~~
 atoms.calc.results